xiaoyewang/fifa-player-analyzer/README.md

 ## AWS Deployment

 This application can be deployed to AWS using the AWS CDK.
-See the [deployment guide](./deployment/README.md) for detailed instructions.
+The deployment will:

+1. Create an EC2 instance in the us-east-1 region (required for Bedrock access)
+2. Set up the necessary security groups and IAM roles
+3. Install and configure the application on the EC2 instance
+4. Set up a reverse proxy with Nginx to serve the application

+For detailed deployment instructions, see the [deployment guide](./deployment/README.md).

+## CI/CD Pipeline

+The repository includes a GitHub Actions workflow configuration that automatically deploys changes to AWS when code is pushed to the main branch.
+This ensures that your application is always up-to-date with the latest changes.

+## Regional Considerations

+The AI chat feature uses Amazon Bedrock's Claude model, which is only available in certain AWS regions.
+The deployment is configured to use the us-east-1 region to ensure compatibility with Bedrock.

 ## License